tjung-git/OpenBid-Map-first-Bidding-Markplace/README.md

    ```
    Open a PR into `live`.
 Merging the PR triggers the GitHub Actions workflow which builds and deploys automatically.

-> 🔐 Keep secrets out of git.
-Runtime credentials live in Firebase Secret Manager and personal `.env` files.
-The only public env file committed to the repo is `client/.env.production` because it contains public-only values.
+> Keep secrets out of git.
+Runtime credentials should live in Cloud Run variables or personal `.env` files.
+The only env file committed to the repo is `client/.env.production` because it contains public-only values.

 #### Adding new environment variables
-- **Server-side values**: add placeholders to `server/.env`, document them, and set them via `firebase functions:secrets:set`.
-Update `functions/index.js` to load the new secret into `process.env` if the Express app needs it.
+- **Server-side values**: add placeholders to `server/.env.example` and `functions/.env.example`, document them, and ensure `functions/index.js` forwards the variable into `process.env` if the Express app needs it.
 - **Client-side (`VITE_*`) values**: update `client/.env` for local dev and ensure `client/.env.production` contains the production-safe value.
 Never commit private keys.

 ### Troubleshooting
-- **Function crashes at startup**: Ensure all secrets above are set; missing Firebase admin credentials are the most common cause.
+- **Function crashes at startup**: Ensure every required variable exists in Cloud Run (or, if you deploy from `.env`, that the file is up to date).
+Missing Firebase admin credentials are the most common cause.
-- **Need to rotate secrets**: Re-run the `firebase functions:secrets:set` command.
-Deploying the function pulls the latest version automatically.
+- **Need to rotate credentials**: Update the Cloud Run variables (or your `.env` files) and redeploy so the new values ship with the bundle.
-- **Local emulation**: `firebase emulators:start --only functions,hosting` uses the same rewrite rules and will load secrets if you export them to `.env.local`.
+- **Local emulation**: `firebase emulators:start --only functions,hosting` uses the same rewrite rules and reads the same `.env` files (it prefers `.env.local` if present).

 With this setup, teammates can:
 1. Branch from `live`, run locally (`npm run dev --prefix server` & `npm run dev --prefix client`), and validate against Firestore.